-A. As the puppy grows, he will be walked mornings and lunchtime by a member of staff and accompanying children if they wish.
-Woody will be kept in a designated area either in Owls classroom or in an enclosure near the classroom and will only have planned and supervised contact with children and visitors.
+A. Woody will be walked mornings and lunchtime by a member of staff/responsible children.
+Woody will be kept in Owls classroom or in an enclosure near the classroom and will only have planned and supervised contact with children and visitors.
 Woody will be carefully trained over a period of time and will have unlimited access to water.
 We will work closely with other professionals to ensure Woody's welfare is always carefully considered.